-For All Incidents of Truancy

-a) Parents or guardians are notified by phone as soon as truancy is determined, and directed to return the child to school no later than the next day on which school is in session or to provide an excuse.
+- 1. For All Incidents of Truancy - a) Parents or guardians are notified by phone as soon as truancy is determined, and directed to return the child to school no later than the next day on which school is in session or to provide an excuse.
 The notice under this paragraph must be given before the end of the second school day after receiving a report of an unexcused

-SCHOOL DISTRICT OF WEST DE PERE STUDENT ATTENDANCE AND TRUANCY ADMINISTRATIVE PROCEDURES 5113 (R) cont'd
+SCHOOL DISTRICT OF WEST DE PERE5113 (R) cont'dSTUDENT ATTENDANCE AND TRUANCYADMINISTRATIVE PROCEDURES